-- Flood risk (zones 2 & 3 by EA mapping; zone 3b by SFRA 2007 mapping). - reference only Parts within Beccles Marshes Suffolk County Wildlife Site and adjacent to SPA, SAC and Ramsar site.
+- Flood risk (zones 2 & 3 by EA mapping; zone 2, 3a/indicative 3b and modelled 3b by SFRA 2017 mapping). - Parts within Beccles Marshes Suffolk County Wildlife Site and adjacent to SPA, SAC and Ramsar site.

 The routes are:

 - Haddiscoe to Beccles

 - Beccles to Ditchingham

 - Great Yarmouth to Fritton